UnifyProject/RFC/raw/rfc-4.md

-# XRAP-ZMTP - Remote Resource Access via ZeroMQ
+# XRAP-ZMTP - An XRAP Mapping over ZeroMQ

 This document proposes XRAP-ZMTP, a mapping for XRAP over the ZeroMQ Message Transfer Protocol.
 XRAP-ZMTP encodes the XRAP methods and headers in binary frames, and carries content bodies as JSON.